The Pathmind Helper is an AnyLogic palette item that enables you to apply reinforcement learning to your simulations. It serves two purposes:

 Step 3: Drag and drop the Pathmind Helper palette item into your top-level agent (typically "Main", which is the AnyLogic default)*.

-*There can only be a single instance of the Pathmind Helper per AnyLogic model.
-Adding more than one helper will result in an error.
+*[IMPORTANT] There can only be a single instance of type Pathmind Helper per AnyLogic model.
+Adding more than one will result in an error.

 Pathmind Helper Properties